 The curriculum for the first three semesters is comprised only of required courses.
 The courses will be automatically entered through the ACORN system.
 Elective requirements will begin in Year 2.
-Five courses are required for graduation.
-Of the five, one must be in the History & Theory stream.
+Four courses are required for graduation.
+Of the four, one must be in the History & Theory stream.

 Year 2: 1 course in the Winter Term

-Year 3: 2 courses in the Fall Term and 2 courses in the Winter Term
+Year 3: 1 course in the Fall Term and 2 courses in the Winter Term

 The first two digits in the four-digit course number indicate the general course level.
 The third digit identifies a course topic stream as follows: